Inria-NERV/vizaj/README.md

     }
 }
 ```

+## Read from a Websocket

+The connectivity matrix can be read from a Websocket (see "Development" section to configure the Websocket).
+If data is streamed through the Websocket, the data is displayed in real time.

 # GUI overview
 In this section, we propose to explain the usage of each menu and button of the GUI.